elfbread/pyAirports/README.md

 This project includes data for the most crowded airports around the world.
 The user selects a region of interest (from a list provided) and the program auto-generates a line graph showing total number of passengers for airports in that region by year.
 Project includes a dictionary and a list, as well as a While loop.

+# Start-up instructions

 Before starting, you need to download/install the following add on in VS Code: (SCREENSHOT OF JUPYTER NOTEBOOK ADDON)

+Clone the repo to your computer.

-Package requirements are listed in the requirements.txt file install the libraries in the requirements.txt:
+Package requirements are listed in the requirements.txt file.
+Install the libraries in the requirements.txt file using the following command:

 `pip install -r requirements.txt`